Che (2008 film): Screenings

 Che opened in single theaters in N.Y.C. and L.A. where it made $60,100 with sellouts of both venues.
 Based on this success, IFC Films executives added two weekends of exclusive runs for the roadshow version, starting 24 December in N.Y.C. and 26 December in L.A.
 This successful run prompted IFC Films to show this version in nine additional markets on 16 January.
-Che will be shown in its entirety, commercial and trailer free with an intermission and limited edition program book at every screening.
-Soderbergh has said that the film's roadshow version will not be released on DVD but released in two parts with the animated map that opens the roadshow's second half missing from Part II, as well as the overture and intermission music.
+For this theatrical promotion, Che was shown in its entirety, commercial and trailer free with an intermission and limited edition program book at every screening.

 According to Variety, it had grossed $164,142 in one weekend, at 35 locations in North America and $20 million from a half-dozen major markets around the world, led by Spain at $9.7 million.
 As of May 2009, it has grossed $1.4 million in North America and $29.8 million in the rest of the world for a worldwide total of $30 million.
 Eventually, Che made good profit for IFC Films.